Livian1107/addressbook-level2/doc/DeveloperGuide.md

 ## Testing

 ### I/O tests
+* There cannot be more than 100 people in the addressbook *

 **Windows**

-1. Open a DOS window in the `test` folder
+1. Open a DOS window in the `test` folder OR a terminal window 'View'->'Tool Windows'->'Terminal'
 2. Run the `runtests.bat` script
 3. If the script reports that there is no difference between `actual.txt` and `expected.txt`, the test has passed.